 Alasdair is renowned as a sincere musician and intrepid programmer.
 He champions a wide repertoire with particular areas of interest: Beethoven, Brahms, Mendelssohn, Schubert and Schumann; the solo and chamber music of Gabriel Fauré, Bartók and Janáçek; concertos of Bach, Bartók, Britten, Fauré, Hindemith, Messiaen and Mozart; and contemporary works, including the piano quintet of Thomas Adès, George Benjamin’s Shadowlines and Harrison Birtwistle’s Harrison’s Clocks.
-Future plans include the first performances of a new piano concerto, written for him by Helena Winkelman.

 "Highly sensitive playing of rare insight"

 "A major Scottish musical figure"